Surgery Education - Plastic Surgery Residency Program

 B. Working Hours

-Residents do not take in-house call, with the exception of one month at the Burn Unit.
+Residents do not take in-house call.
 Residents have one day of seven free of routine responsibilities.
 All of the residents are on call no more than every third night and have at least one full weekend off call per month.
 The monthly call schedule is generated by the residents prior to the beginning of the month and is reviewed by the program director or residency coordinators to ensure compliance.

 A. Resident Evaluation